arzwa/InfGenetics/doc/infmodel.md

-Naively, one may think that an unreduced gamete contains the parental genome, and that as a result the segregation variance for a $2n \times 2n \rightarrow 4n$ cross would be 0.
+Naively, one may think that an unreduced gamete contains the parental genome, and that as a result the segregation variance for a $2n \times 2n \rightarrow 4n$ cross would be zero.
 However, the mechanisms of unreduced gamete formation do not necessarily lead to a faithful transmission of the complete diploid genome.
 Unreduced gametes are formed in two ways, depending on the meiotic abberation that leads to their origin: (1) first division restitution (FDR) of (2) second